fcruzm95/living-dex-catalogue/README.md

 Living pokedex Catalogue

+This app will be a standalone react app.
 This is a Living Pokedex Catalogue for the first generation pokemon games.
 It will have a box view in which you can see all of the pokemon sprites separated in boxes.
 As the boxes in gen 1 have a capacity of 20, this will be shown in the interface.